A Play About Art, based on a True Story

 3A Productions presented the world premiere of Cardiff at The Cabaret Theatre at The Duplex (61 Christopher Street at 7the Avenue) January 25 through 28, 2017.

-Plans to move the sculpture back to Cardiff and stage the play there are currently in the works.
+Plans to move the sculpture back to Cardiff and stage the play there are scheduled for June 2019.
+This will coincide with an exhibition of sculptures by Garth Evans at Chapter Arts Centre Cardiff.
 Check back for more information and a forthcoming website on the project.